-This review is of a suite called Accessibility Suite which consists of several applications that work together to help assistive technology providers Android Accessibility Suite APK users alike assess their accessibility.
-This article reviews the overall suite, rather than reviewing each application individually as I believe they are designed to be used altogether.
-Each application has a different focus, so I’ve split this article into 4 sections to cover the application’s individual functions.
+This review is of a suite called Accessibility Suite, which consists of several applications that work together to help assistive technology providers Android Accessibility Suite APK users assess their Accessibility.
+This article reviews the overall Suite rather than each application individually, as I believe they are designed to be used altogether.
+Each application has a different focus, so I’ve split this article into four sections to cover the application’s functions.

-When I first started playing around with the Accessibility Suite, my wife was in Norway on an exchange visa and so we used the text-to-speech function to communicate while she was away.
-It was a little like having a phone conversation for the deaf!
-More seriously, this got us thinking about what other uses there would be for such a suite of tools.
+When I first started playing around with the Accessibility Suite, my wife was in Norway on an exchange visa, so we used the text-to-speech function to communicate while she was away.
+It was a little like having a phone conversation with the deaf!
+More seriously, this got us thinking about other uses for such a suite of tools.

 What can you use these applications for?
-There are many possibilities from creating or testing courseware to finding accessibility issues in third-party apps to just practical day-to-day stuff like reading books out loud when you’re traveling or cooking dinner :).
-My wife has since returned home and the app has been relegated to non-essential status, but it’s still pretty useful!
+There are many possibilities, from creating or testing courseware to finding accessibility issues in third-party apps to practical day-to-day stuff like reading out loud when traveling or cooking dinner :).
+My wife has since returned home and the app has been relegated to non-essential status, but it’s still pretty useful.

-What’s included in the suite?
-There are 4 applications – a screen reader, an accessibility evaluator, a tester, and a viewer.
+What’s included in the Suite?
+There are four applications – a screen reader, an accessibility evaluator, a tester, and a viewer.
 The main application is called Accessibility Suite and is where you load up all of the other tools from.
-When I first listed the APK files for this suite to my phone (as per section 3 of this article series) I noticed that there was also another file called ‘Accessibility Suite Core’ – I can’t figure out what this one does as it won’t install onto my device even though it appears that it might be part of the same suite.
-This doesn’t interfere with any functionality and may only relate to Samsung Global devices (though they should work fine).
+When I first listed the APK files for this Suite on my phone (as per section 3 of this article series), I noticed that there was also another file called ‘Accessibility Suite Core’ I can’t figure out what this one does as it won’t install onto my device even though it appears that it might be part of the same Suite.
+This doesn’t interfere with the functionality and may only relate to Samsung Global devices (though they should work fine).

 What is Android Accessibility Suite APK

 for?
-The screen reader is very basic – it reads everything aloud either through headphones or the phone’s built-in speaker Android Accessibility Suite APK doesn’t know how to ‘read’ anything other than text-to-speech voices.
-There are some configurable options in this app that allow you to customize what gets read (type of content, voice, speed, etc.) You can also turn speech on and off from here by tapping the Power button.
+The screen reader is fundamental – it reads everything aloud through headphones or the phone’s built-in speaker Android Accessibility Suite APK doesn’t know how to ‘read’ anything other than text-to-speech voices.
+Some configurable options in this app allow you to customize what gets read (type of content, voice, speed, etc.) You can also turn Speech on and off from here by tapping the Power button.

 Features of Android Accessibility Suite APK

-The tester is one of my favorite apps – it allows you to load up the Android Accessibility Suite APK application and start playing around with its accessibility.
-This means that you can open pretty much any app on your device (barring those which require special permissions) in this testing tool and probe it for issues.
+The tester is one of my favourite apps – it allows you to load up the Android Accessibility Suite APK application and start playing around with its Accessibility.
+This means you can open pretty much any app on your device (barring those requiring special permissions) in this testing tool and probe it for issues.

-To do this, tap the ‘load application’ button at the top-left of the screen then choose an app from your list.
-There are three main ways to trigger these tests – tapping the icons on the left side of each sub-screen (speech, gestures, or view content), swiping across each line of text with two fingers, or using voice commands specified below.
-These get picked up by pressing anywhere within a specific text box (i.e. all of the speech inputs for example).
+To do this, tap the ‘load application’ button at the top-left of the screen, then choose an app from your list.
+There are three main ways to trigger these tests – tapping the icons on the left side of each sub-screen (Speech, gestures, or view content), swiping across each line of Text with two fingers, or using voice commands specified below.
+These get picked up by pressing anywhere within a specific text box (i.e., all speech inputs, for example).

 Android Accessibility Suite includes voice

-input for most of the tests so you can set up automation to perform these on your behalf without having to touch your device.
-For example, if you tap on Speech > Read Text > Text with a Button, then press anywhere in that box and say ‘Read it’, Accessibility Suite will speak both the text and the button title as long as they’re provided by an app being tested.
-You can also use touch commands like ‘Tap this’ followed by tapping something on-screen or using swipe commands (each one triggered by swiping left/right across any test box).
+input for most of the tests so you can set up automation to perform these on your behalf without touching your device.
+For example, if you tap on Speech> Read Text> Text with a Button, then press anywhere in that box and say ‘Read it,’ Accessibility Suite will speak both the Text and the button title as long as they’re provided by an app being tested.
+You can also use touch commands like ‘Tap this’ followed by tapping something on-screen or swipe commands (each one triggered by swiping left/right across any test box).

-K is the app that was used during development to test this accessibility suite.
-This app has a few different functions on top of what appears in Accessibility Suite APK – Speak Screen will read aloud whatever’s currently happening on your screen, while Voice Selfie Cam allows you to use your front camera as an input method for both the Tester and Accessibility Suite.
-This is a really great app for developers to test their own apps with and, when you open K first time, it will appear in Accessibility Menu.
-If you aren’t a developer, then having this fabulously named app sitting on your phone isn’t the best experience so I’d recommend uninstalling it from within this menu.
+K is the app used during development to test this accessibility suite.
+This app has a few different functions on top of what appears in Accessibility Suite APK – Speak Screen will read aloud whatever’s happening on your screen.
+At the same time, Voice Selfie Cam allows you to use your front camera as an input method for the Tester and Accessibility Suite.
+This is an excellent app for developers to test their apps with and when you open K for the first time, it will appear in Accessibility Menu.
+If you aren’t a developer, having this fabulously named app on your phone isn’t the best experience, so I’d recommend uninstalling it from within this menu.

 Android Accessibility Suite APK

-Android Accessibility Suite APK is now available for free from the Google Play Store, so go and give it a go!
-It’s one of the better apps that I’ve come across over my years of reviewing apps, and its implementation really can have a positive effect on your user base.
-If you’re only interested in trying out the Tester or VoiceSelfieCam then you can download them separately from the links below.
+Android Accessibility Suite APK is now free from the Google Play Store, so go and give it a go!
+It’s one of the better apps I’ve come across over my years of reviewing apps, and its implementation can positively affect your user base.
+If you’re only interested in trying out the Tester or VoiceSelfieCam, download them separately from the links below.

 Some More Features

 - Android Accessibility Suite.
-This will take you to the Google Play Store so that you can download TalkBack directly.
+This will take you to the Google Play Store to download TalkBack directly.

 - For VoiceOver on iOS, turn on VoiceOver